nicholaspai/ping-server/README.md

 # ping-server
-Cron job that pings a server and sends alerts when it doesn't receive a response. `ProcFile` is included to be manually run as an application on Heroku.
+Pings a server and sends alerts when it doesn't receive a response.
+Designed to be run as a cron job.

 ## pingServer
 Pings a host, defined in environment variables.